 1.19 Procedure for taxis

-Therefore, when householders have waste to take to an HWRC they are classed as waste producers and can hire a taxi to take them and their waste to an HWRC.
+Therefore, when householders have waste to take to an HWRC they are classed as waste producers and can hire a taxi to take them and their waste to an HWRC (they must be present in the vehicle).
 The waste producer then passes the waste to a suitable permitted facility (the HWRC).

-Taxis are able to access HWRCs without a permit, as long as they have the person who produced the waste (the householder who is paying the fare) in the vehicle with them.
+Taxis are able to access HWRCs without a visit being deducted from their permit, as long as they have the person who produced the waste (the householder who is paying the fare) in the vehicle with them.
 If they do not have the waste producer with them, they will be turned away.

-If the taxi has waste from their own house, (and therefore the taxi driver is the one who has produced the waste, and they are not carrying a passenger) then they will need to complete a disclaimer form on each visit.
+If the taxi has waste from their own house, (and therefore the taxi driver is the one who has produced the waste, and they are not carrying a passenger) they do require a non-standard permit (apply here Contact Waste Management) then a visit will be deducted from their permit if there is any concern as to the origin of the waste then the driver will need to complete a disclaimer form on each visit.

 Larger taxis that have been adapted for disabled use are designed to carry people rather than goods and are not classed by the council under this scheme as commercial-type vehicles.
 They do not need an exemption letter to enter site but need to follow the above guidelines depending on if they have the waste producer with them.